-You may want to give the student a choice of three or four elements that are underconstant.
+You may want to give the student a choice of three or four elements that are underconstant and the student are underconstant.

 You could get the student to choose somebody or something, and then open it up t details.
 The student picks their favourite suggestions.